-Awil arrived in October 2016 with his two sons, eleven year old Hassan and eight year old Jama.
+Liban* arrived in October 2016 with his two sons, eleven year old Thalil* and eight year old Robble*.
 His wife and four other children stayed behind.
 By November, already weakened by hunger and stress, the animals started to die.

 “This is the worst I’ve ever seen”

-Awil is not alone in this predicament.
+Liban* is not alone in this predicament.
 All across this region thousands of displaced families huddle in small shelters, watching their livelihoods slowly melt away.
-Muhumad Abdilahi, his face weathered and creased from 78 years of herding and hustling, has lost more than half of his flock.
+Ibraahin*, his face weathered and creased from 78 years of herding and hustling, has lost more than half of his flock.
 “This is the worst I’ve ever seen,” he says.

 Families devastated by drought

 Dozens of families continue to arrive in Gabiley every day, in the hope of salvation.
 All they find is dust, hunger, and failure.
-Awil Raage surveys the devastation drought has brought to his flock.
+Liban* surveys the devastation drought has brought to his flock.
 “We have nowhere else to go,” he says.
 “We are waiting on nobody, except maybe Allah.”

 Concern is responding

-Concern Worldwide is providing water trucking services and mobile phone cash transfers to displaced families in Gabiley, Somaliland.
+Concern Worldwide, with support from ECHO, is providing water trucking services and mobile phone cash transfers to displaced families in Gabiley, Somaliland.
 At latest count, there are 20,000 displaced people scattered across the region.